Livestream Link for 100th Anniversary Service: https://www.youtube.com/watch?v=57q9_Wxf9p8

 Logistics:

-Please come as early as convenient on June 15th.
+- Please come as early as convenient on June 15th.
 Singers are invited to gather in front of the stage at 10:15 for a 20 minute rehearsal.
 You will be invited to gather in groupings of SATB at that rehearsal time.
 Again- please feel free to be onsite as early as you’d like…it’ll be a fun chance to hang out with each other!

-Dress is casual and summery.
+- Dress is casual and summery

 I trust this all looks like a reasonable plan at this point?
 The goal is to inhabit our rooted traditions/sounds in a way that invites daring possibilities and bold directions in our life together, and in our shared theological project.
+The two versions of the anthem will greatly assist in creating a unified worship experience.
+Thanks for your leadership and participation.

 We will share the full order of service at a later date.
 Please advise if there are questions or concerns.